rohitkjohnedu/my_yade/doc/sphinx/introduction.rst

 :yref:`LawDispatcher` which uses :ref:`LawFunctor<inheritanceGraphLawFunctor>`
-	dispatches to the third set of functors, based on combinations of :yref:`IGeom` and :yref:`IPhys` (wherefore ``2`` in their name again) of each particular interaction, created by preceding functors.
+	dispatches to the third set of functors, based on combinations of :ref:`IGeom<inheritanceGraphIGeom>` and :ref:`IPhys<inheritanceGraphIPhys>` (wherefore ``2`` in their name again) of each particular interaction, created by preceding functors.
 The ``Law2`` functors represent constitutive law; they resolve the interaction by computing forces on the interacting bodies (repulsion, attraction, shear forces, …) or otherwise update interaction state variables.

 	``Law2`` functors all inherit from :ref:`LawFunctor<inheritanceGraphLawFunctor>`.